aws-samples/serverless-patterns/dynamodb-opensearch-serverless-zeroetl-sam/README.md

-# DynamoDB to OpenSearch Serverless with Zero-ETL
+# Amazon DynamoDB to Amazon OpenSearch Service Serverless with Zero-ETL

 This sample project demonstrates how to deploy a zero-ETL integration from a DynamoDB table to an OpenSearch Serverless collection.